 If you’re looking for a quiet escape and a peaceful retreat tucked away in the Armenian countryside, this hidden gem is definitely worth a visit.
+The monastery is located just southwest of the village of Achajur, a key landmark for visitors exploring the Tavush region.
+Achajur is the closest settlement and provides a clear route through the foothills to the elevated site of Makaravank.
 Surrounded by lush greenery and ancient architecture, Makaravank Monastery is a perfect spot to unwind, relax, and connect with nature.

 Makaravank monastery, dating back to the 11th century, is a fascinating glimpse into Armenia’s rich history.
 Furthermore, if you’re interested in the spiritual heritage of Armenia, it’s a perfect place to explore with its stunning building and deep cultural roots.